iTheCode/ApacheS-Back/README.md

 ## Setup

-This repo uses npm and Grunt to install dependencies, build the deck, run tests, and run a local web server for the content.
-To get started, run the following commands:
+This repo uses python, django and other sources for server up.
+Dont forget set up the postgresql and change the settings.py.

 ```bash